davnotdev/quick-type-schema/README.md

 Created for [`bubbel-backend`](https://github.com/joinbubbel/bubbel-backend), this library has been repurposed for the general use case!

 > To be 100% clear, this library is a wrapper over [quicktype.io](quicktype.io).
+> Additionally, not all cases and options are tested / available.
+> Please report all issues you come across.

 ## Prerequisites